dustinober1/3x1_Project/WORKFLOW_FIX_SUMMARY.md

 - `9391ce0` - Enable Git LFS in workflow and add database corruption recovery
 - `f4dac67` - Improve database corruption recovery to handle PRAGMA errors
 - `a45cd1b` - Add LFS verification step to workflow
+- `33a0ca0` - Add contents:write permission to workflow for pushing results

 ## Next Steps
 1. The workflow should now run successfully